earthai-tech/fusionlab-learn/docs/source/user_guide/components.rst

 the time series where the temporal dynamics are modulated by the static properties of the entity being forecast.

-**Architectural Deep Dive**
+Architectural Deep Dive
 ****************************
 The layer performs a three-step process to combine the two distinct types of information into a single, powerful representation.

 1.  **Input Tensors:** The layer takes two inputs:

     * **Temporal Features** (:math:`\mathbf{X}`): A 3D tensor of shape
       ``(Batch, TimeSteps, Units)``, typically the output of a sequence encoder like an LSTM.
 It contains information about "what is happening over time."
     * **Static Context** (:math:`\mathbf{c}`): A 2D tensor of shape
-        ``(Batch, Units)``, typically the output of processing static metadata.
+      ``(Batch, Units)``, typicallythe output of processing static metadata.
 It contains information about "what entity we are looking at."

 2.  **Broadcasting the Static Context:**
     The static context vector, which lacks a time dimension, must be